elixir-tesla/tesla/guides/howtos/openapi-parameters.md

 `Tesla.OpenAPI.QueryParam` supports the OpenAPI query styles `:form`, `:space_delimited`, `:pipe_delimited`, and `:deep_object`.
 Omit optional query parameters from the returned map when they should not be sent.
-The static OpenAPI query metadata for those names will use `Tesla.OpenAPI.QueryParam` and `Tesla.OpenAPI.QueryParams` when the operation module is built.
+The operation module stores the static `query_params/0` result in a module attribute.

 Other top-level query params can share the same request query map and remain normal Tesla query params.
 This example keeps those values in a generated